P.G. County to lift COVID restrictions, MoCo plans to ease rules

-Maryland officials in Prince George’s and Montgomery counties are further relaxing coronavirus restrictions on businesses this week amid encouraging health trends.
+Maryland officials in Prince George’s and Montgomery counties are further relaxing coronavirus restrictions on businesses this week amid encouraging public health trends.

 Prince George’s County lifted all capacity and distancing restrictions for all indoor and outdoor venues on Monday at 5 p.m.
-However, face masks are still mandated for indoor venues, public transportation and crowded outdoor venues such as concerts and ticketed sporting events for county residents.
+However, masks are still mandated for indoor venues, public transportation and crowded outdoor venues such as concerts and ticketed sporting events for county residents.

 Restaurateurs welcomed the news.